adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 5. If you open the version of the file with the .html extension in your plain text editor, you will see it has been rewritten using HTML markup.
 You can copy and paste the HTML code into most LMS pages.
 Alternatively, you can share the file itself with others; they can open it in any web browser.

-> __Why not use R Studio for HTML?__ You can, but when R Studio generates standalone HTML files, it embeds the raw code for every image plus a LOT of extra styling code.
+> __Why not use R Studio for HTML?__ When R Studio generates standalone HTML files, it embeds the raw code for every image plus a LOT of extra styling code.
 For example, the HTML file containing the handouts for this workshop that was generated using the Ashkanph converter is 63 Kb.
 The same HTML file generated using R Studio is 6 Mb.
 This problem goes away when R Studio creates books; the HTML files are very compact, because they reference separate styling and image files rather than embedding them.

 <br>